hrutikgurav2000/CPP_codes_gate/ReadMe.txt

-This repo content various codes on C/CPP concepts required for gate.
+This repo contains various codes on C/CPP concepts required for gate.
 Feel free to push and pull code.

 To run the code on online compiler please use below link